 The main goal of a medical underwriter is to determine whether or not a person with ADHD is susceptible to other unhealthy habits or tendencies that would be considered a risk to the insurance company.

-The spokesperson for Metlife recently said that people who have ADHD can potentially receive the “best insurance rating“.
+The spokesperson for Metlife recently said that people who have ADHD could potentially receive the “best insurance rating”.
 Additionally, he stated that if there is some external factor outside of the person’s control, they can still qualify for a standard rating.
-The cost of this plan is about 100 percent higher than a normal plan so it is not ideal.
+The cost of this plan is about 100 percent higher than a normal plan, so it is not ideal.

 The following bullets outline the general qualifications that people fall under in order to receive different types of life insurance.

-- Preferred Plus: Sufferers of ADD are definitely capable of receiving a preferred plus status and it is not necessarily a rare occurrence.
-Someone with ADHD can qualify for this status is they suffer from mild ADD and show no other signs of mental or mood disorders.
-Medical underwriters also like to verify that there have been no previous hospitalizations nor drug or alcohol abuse.
+- Preferred Plus: Sufferers of ADD are definitely capable of receiving a preferred plus status, and it is not necessarily a rare occurrence.
+Someone with ADHD can qualify for this status if they suffer from mild ADD and show no other signs of mental or mood disorders.
+Medical underwriters also like to verify that there have been no previous hospitalizations or drug or alcohol abuse.

 - Preferred: Anyone who qualifies for preferred plus also qualifies under this status.
 It is meant for those who are not employed usually.